We know your data is extremely important to you and your business, and we're very protective of it. After all, Humio's data is hosted on Humio, too!

 Our 3rd party IdP's allow you to use two-factor authentication, or 2FA, as an additional security measure when accessing your Humio account.
 Enabling 2FA adds security to your account by requiring both your password as well as access to a security code on your phone to access your account.

 We also maintain relationships with reputable security firms to perform regular penetration tests and ongoing audits of Humio and its code.

 We're extremely concerned and active about security, but we're aware that many companies are not comfortable hosting logs outside their firewall.
-For these companies we offer Humio On-Premise, a version of Humio that can be installed to a server within the company's network.
+For these companies we offer Humio Self-hosted, a version of Humio that can be installed to a server within the company's network.